spotbarnes/google-homepage/README.md

-hiExercise in creating a Google Homepage lookalike :)
+Exercise in creating a Google Homepage lookalike :)